Online Updating Huber Robust Regression for Big Data Streams: Methodology

-According to Eq.(\ref{updating_estimator}), for each subset, we can only extract two key features, i.e. $\textbf{X}_t^T\textbf{X}_t$ and $\widehat{\bm\theta}_t$, with no need to store entire dataset.
-This enable us to save computer memory and speed up computation process, making it available to big data streams.
+According to Eq.(\ref{updating_estimator}), we can only extract two key features from each subset, i.e. $\textbf{X}_t^T\textbf{X}_t$ and $\widehat{\bm\theta}_t$, with no need to store entire dataset.
+This enables us to save computer memory and speed up computation process, thus more available to big data streams.